xxradar/aws_tf_githubactions_demo/readme.md

 - Signin with your Github account
 - Click on **Org settings**
 - Copy the **API key** and store for later use, it looks like **ico-YxPF1..yht4U**.
 Keep it secure.

+### 3. AWS
+Access the AWS console [https://aws.amazon.com/console/](https://aws.amazon.com/console/) and login with the provided credentials.<br>
+(You can of course use you're own AWS access)